 Since inception, we have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, and interest income.
-We anticipate that the level of cash used in our operations will increase in future periods in order to fund our planned commercial activities for NUPLAZID, our ongoing and planned development activities for pimavanserin in additional indications other than in PDP, and studies to be conducted pursuant to our post-marketing commitments.
+For example, in January and August 2016, we raised total net proceeds of approximately \$497.5 million in follow-on public offerings, and in 2014 we raised net proceeds of \$196.8 million in a public offering of our common stock.
+We anticipate that the level of cash used in our operations will increase in future periods in order to fund our ongoing and planned commercial activities for NUPLAZID, our ongoing and planned development activities for pimavanserin in additional indications other than PD Psychosis, and studies to be conducted pursuant to our post-marketing commitments.
 We expect that our cash, cash equivalents, and investment securities will be sufficient to fund our planned operations through at least the next twelve months.